 The Ontario Trillium Foundation investment in this project will support positive change in our community to make it healthier and more vibrant across the next three years.

 Supportive Arts for Adults 18+ with Learning (Dis)Abilities

 AN ALL INCLUSIVE, ALL ABILITIES WORKSHOP with ECFTA Arts Educators in collaboration with the FESTIVAL SINGERS!

-Each week our group enjoys a guided morning workshop, specifically designed to support adults of all abilities.
-Each Thursday we embrace diversity through art making, movement and vocal explorations.
-Every week is as unique as each of our participants!
-Workshops are lead by ECFTA Arts Educators and wonderful volunteers from our community, followed by joyous singing in the gallery lead by Chris from the Elora Festival Singers.
+Previously our participants would gather each week and enjoy a guided morning workshop, specifically designed to support adults of varying abilities.
+Each Thursday we would embrace diversity through art making, movement and vocal explorations.
+Every week was as unique as each of our participants!
+Workshops were lead by ECFTA Arts Educators and wonderful volunteers from our community, followed by joyous singing in the gallery lead by Chris from the Elora Festival Singers.

 Planet Youth in Support of Youth Mental Health

 AN ANNUAL OUTREACH AND YOUTH EXHIBITION PROGRAM FOR ELEMENTARY AND HIGH SCHOOL STUDENTS IN SUPPORT OF YOUTH MENTAL HEALTH

 This program includes an elementary school outreach component, where our ECFTA Arts Educators ‘take art on the road’ to school classrooms throughout the community.
 For high school students, the ‘call for student artists’ is incorporated into their arts curriculum.
 The goal for each year is to create a theme that connects back to mental health and self reflection, utilizing the creative project as the catalyst for sharing and dialogue.
 The project partners with YouthTalk (a division of CMHA), UGDSB Support Services, CWDHS staff and others.